 I then moved on to designing electronics and software—and sometimes both together—in the 1980’s.

-But I’ve had a love-hate relationship with software, eventually plunging me into a deeply dark place.
+I’ve had a love-hate relationship with software.
+In the late oughts, it plunged me into a deeply dark place.
 For several years, I took a break from software, contracting on the odd Perl project, just for the money.
-I wrote and published several books, applying my technical skills to the entire process from conception to final distribution.
-This gave me a much needed respite, time to think about what I really love about programming.
+I wrote and published several indie books, applying my technical skills to the entire process from conception to final distribution.
+This gave me a much-needed respite, time to think about what I really love about programming.
 Eventually, I discovered how programming can even be a spiritual journey.

 Back building software.
 Serious software.